 Predictions for the Future

-The world of web development and content management is changing all the time, so without the aide of a crystal ball it’s hard to say what will come next – but that doesn’t mean we can’t speculate!
+The world of web development and content management is changing all the time.
+Without the aide of a crystal ball it’s hard to say what will come next – but that doesn’t mean we can’t speculate!

 Here are a few ideas for what might be up next for WordPress: